Last updated 10th June, 2025

 This moist air will readily form condensation inside the double-glazed unit which not only reduces the thermal insulation properties of the window, it also looks awful too- from a distance it looks just like a really filthy window that hasn't been washed for months!

-It's not just the sealant around the glass panes that can deteriorate, on older or poor quality windows the the uPVC frames themselves can crack and allow moisture inside, but this is much less common.
+It's not just the sealant around the glass panes that can deteriorate, on older or poor quality windows the uPVC frames themselves can crack and allow moisture inside, but this is much less common.
 In most cases, the condensation problems can be quite cheaply rectified by simply installing a new double glazed unit into the existing frame.
 A double glazed unit is a fraction of the cost of a full new window replacement, costing from around just £50 up to £150 for a large window.

 If your house is listed or in a conservation area you should always seek advice before making any changes to the structure or external appearance as building consent may be required.
 You should always speak to your local planning authority before carrying out any work.
 Wherever possible, historic windows of interest should be repaired and retained with complete replacement being a last resort.